-You can assign any number of products into the Pricing Exception tab and give them their own prices within the New field next to the current price.
-For adding a large amount of products it is best to utilise the Import Product Data feature and import the products using the User Groups section at the bottom of the import set-up page.
+You can assign any number of products into the Pricing Exception tab and give them their own prices within the New Price field next to the current price.
+For adding a large amount of products it is best to utilise the Import Product Data feature and import the products using the User Groups section at the bottom of the import setup page.

-If you want to specify variant pricing exceptions within a user group you will need to make sure the products are set up with their own variant prices in the Product Editor first.
-If you have only set the prices within the values tab in the Product Editor the variants will not show in the Pricing Exceptions tab.
+If you want to specify variant pricing exceptions within a user group, you will need to make sure the products are set up with their own variant prices in the Product Editor first.
+If you have only set the prices within the Values tab in the Product Editor, the variants will not show in the Pricing Exceptions tab.

 Other Settings & Info